How to..

 Elevation Data:

 The elevation data legend is visible and placed in the Top Left corner of a map by default.
-If you wish to change its location - or not have it displayed - open the 'File/Picture properties' pane to show:
+If you wish to change its location - or not have it displayed - open the 'File/Picture properties' pane or click on the toolbar icon to show:

 This pane is where the format of map displayed can be selected, including the automatic drawing of elevation contours.
 The bottom Green text gives all the data relative to the map, including the data source location.
 The location shown here is from my initial 'Base Network' as I have generated a Networks folder within which I keep all my separate individual network folders.
 The advantage of this is that all pictures and maps relevant to a particular network are in one folder - and similar names can be used for pictures without conflict.